The Knowledge Quarter

 Rosehill Theatre, Cumbria

 Scene & Heard is delighted to have worked on a pilot Playmaking One course with Rosehill Theatre, Cumbria in January 2015.
-This is the beginning of what is sure to be a successful and mutually beneficial relationship, as we support Rosehill to bring the very best of creative writing and community engagement to the rural environs of Workington and Whitehaven.
+We were delighted to support Rosehill in bringing the very best of creative writing and community engagement to the rural environs of Workington and Whitehaven.

 Birkbeck College, University Of London